Level 2 Safeguarding Children & Adults at Risk

 The aims of this course are:

-To enable you to develop further awareness and understanding of the processes related to safeguarding children and vulnerable adults and relate these to your role and responsibilities within your practice.
+To enable you to develop further awareness and understanding of the processes related to safeguarding children and adults at risk and relate these to your role and responsibilities within your practice.

 To develop further how you will work together as a team.